 Awards, Affiliations, and Achievements

-He belongs to numerous professional organizations, including the American Society of Church History, which he serves as a member of the Committee on Research.
+Dr. Sweeney belongs to numerous professional organizations, including the American Society of Church History, which he serves as a member of the Committee on Research.
 He has served as president of the Conference on Faith and History.
 Additionally, he is the recipient of numerous awards, including the Jonathan Edwards Research Fellowship, Beinecke Rare Book and Manuscript Library, Yale University, and Henry Luce III Fellowship in Theology from the Association of Theological Schools.